What Is Master Planning & How It Can Benefit Projects of All Sizes

 They needed master planning services.

-Many people assume master planning is for large projects that span city blocks or have a budget of millions of dollars.
+Many people assume master planning is for large projects that span city blocks or have a budget of tens of millions of dollars.
 That’s simply not the case, and the story of how State College Alliance Church’s relatively “small” project got a big boost is a perfect example.

 Before design and construction began, Horst Construction guided the church through master planning.
 Horst worked with the church’s 15 task force teams, helping to unify their short-term and long-term vision.
 Then, Horst laid out options and outlined a phasing plan for their construction project.
 This allowed them to put a plan in motion to resolve their pain points while effectively phasing the project so school, counseling, and church functions could continue throughout construction.